A Youth-Led Organization

 (Pictured below are the 8 species we distributed.)

 With a portion of the Mini Grant, our team purchased 150 native trees and shrubs from Butterfly Alley—a local all-native nursery—and partnered with six organizations to put on the first annual Nurture Natives Giveaway.

 Our Nurture Natives Giveaway 2022 was a huge success!
 Listen as we discuss the origin of Nurture Natives, details of the giveaway, and the importance of native species.

 Nurture Natives Guide

-Our team recently published our original Nurture Natives Guide, a booklet that discusses the harmful effects of invasive species and descriptions of common invasive species and their native look-alikes.
+Our team recently published an original Nurture Natives Guide, a booklet that discusses the harmful effects of invasive species and descriptions of common invasive species and their native look-alikes.
 Check it out below!

-We are in the process of distributing our guides to 8 local nurseries.
-Nurseries can set these guides out for their customers who can reference the guide while searching for a tree or shrub.
-We believe that the invasive species being planted by residents is not due to a lack of enthusiasm but rather a lack of education.
+We are currently distributing our Nurture Natives Guides to nurseries throughout Charles County.
+Nurseries can set these guides out for their customers, who can reference the guide while searching for a tree or shrub.
+We believe that the invasive species being planted by community members is not due to a lack of enthusiasm but rather a lack of education.
 We hope our guides result in more educated and positively impactful purchases.